bookingactivities/booking-activities/readme.txt

 5. Past this shortcode in any post or page you like
 6. Go on this post / page frontend, the booking form appears!

-*The user must be logged in to book an event.*

 /!\ Reservation forms displayed via shortcode are not bound to WooCommerce at all.
 If you want to bind a WC product to a calendar, check "Use it with WooCommerce" in this FAQ.